matchVote/matchvote/README.md

 * Stances
   has_many StanceQuotes
   belongs to Issue
-  belongs to Representative
+  belongs to Representative as opinionable
-  belongs to Citizen
+  belongs to Citizen as opinionable
   * description
   * agreeance_value (-3..3)
   * importance_value (1..7)